Chenée Today

 The ingredients list is not that different from what my dad used all those years ago.
 To make this pie, you'll need:

 • egg yolks - to help the pie set and give it that rich texture.
+Separate your eggs while they're cold, and then let your yolks get to room temperature before mixing them in.

 • brown sugar - gives your crust a caramel sweetness.